 - Rubbing alcohol or methyl hydrate to clean the mirror

 - Diagram/plan for the design – see this post on optical illusion mirrors for detailed design how-tos

-- Glue gun or a more permanent adhesive that works on mirror and wood such as crazy glue or GE II Silicone Sealant.
+- Heated glue dispenser or a more permanent adhesive that works on mirror and wood such as crazy glue or GE II Silicone Sealant.